markuszoeller/markuszoeller.github.io/posts/2017/11/24/ansible-playbook-roles/index.rst

 The responsibilities of those directories of a role in short:

 * ``tasks``:
-  Contains the tasks which do the work like you already know from a normal playbook.
+  Contains the tasks which do the actual work.

 * ``handlers``:
   Contains handlers, which, when notified, trigger actions.